yi-ji-horse/yi-ji-horse/content/en/authors/PengMiao/_index.md

 organizations:
   - name: Random Matrix Optics Research Group
     url: '/'

+# Is this the primary user of the site?
+superuser: false

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.